 Hip osteonecrosis is a rare cause of hip or groin pain.
 Sometimes, the bone cells within the femoral head die due to a sudden cut-off of blood flow.
 The first symptom is a dull ache in the hip or groin.
 As the condition progresses, the pain increases, making it difficult to bear weight.

-Rare causes of groin pain in men
+Rare causes of Groin pain in men

 Abdominal conditions